Introduction

 The Fall of the Berlin Wall

-The Berlin Wall stood as a physical and symbolic divide for 28 years until its eventual fall on November 9, 1989.
-The fall of the wall was a pivotal moment in history and marked the end of the Cold War division between East and West.
+The Berlin Wall that was a concrete barrier separating the East and West Berlin for 28 Years came down on November, 9 1989.
+The fall of the wall was an event that changed the world and the Cold War barrier between the East and the West.

 The Historic Announcement

-The fall of the Berlin Wall was sparked by an announcement made by the East German government officials.
-On November 9, 1989, they declared that East Germans would be allowed to cross the border freely.
-Throngs of East Berliners flocked to the wall, demanding immediate access to the West.
+The breaking of the Berlin Wall was precipitated an announcement made by the leadership of the East German.
+It was only on November 9, 1989 they announced that the East Germans would be allowed to move across the border as they wished.
+Many of the citizens of East Berlin stood and gathered at the wall calling for the immediate ability to go to the West.

 The Physical Demolition